Robert F. Williams: Suspension from the NAACP

-William's statement on the courthouse steps led to his suspension from the NAACP which claimed that he was advocating violence.
+In 1959, Williams was in a shoot-out with Ku Klax Klan members and local police officers, from which he fled.

+Following his statements about meeting violence with violence, Williams was removed from his NAACP position in 1959.
 Williams disavowed any reference to lynching, rejecting retaliatory force, also called retaliatory violence, claiming he only said that African Americans should act in armed self-defense if attacked by white people.